 Imagine the feeling, all that uncertainty, all those doubts and fears, banished now by the overwhelming jubilance of victory against impossible odds.
 Wallace still lived, the English were soundly and utterly defeated, life must never have taken on a more optimistic air than in that very bloody and sore moment of utter relief.
 The young nobleman had risked it all, his fortune, his estates, his very life, and yet it had all been worth it, he still had a life yet to reclaim.
 A young man had taken on the world, neither for riches nor fame, but for the idea of freedom, of liberty, so that a separate ethnic group of people could live lives unmolested by the advances of a greedy and ruthless foreign neighbor.
 Good?

 Moray later died of his wounds.
 His close friend, William Wallace, continued to sign Moray’s name before his own on every official letter he sent out, a small token of respect.

-Moray to me was a good and brave man, who is somewhat over shadowed by his more famous buddy, and although both were nobles of some degree, Andrew Moray had the most to lose, and the least to win.
+Moray to me was a good and brave man, and who is somewhat over shadowed by his more famous companion, and although both were nobles to some degree, Andrew Moray had the most to lose, and the least to win.